 Nothing says relaxation and rejuvenation like two cucumber slices resting on your closed eyes as you lounge in a white robe with your favorite face mask on.
 If you’re really lucky your hair is lifted off your neck and held high in a twisted towel with a nourishing hair mask.
 Sounds like heaven to me and probably anyone you ask after a long day at work.

 The cucumber’s unique hydration and soothing properties really do give us the renewal we always felt was there.
-And now we have the science to prove it.
+Recommended Reading:

 Meet the cucumber